cse110-fa22-group7/cse110-fa22-group7-project/admin/team.md

 Here at **_TEAM 7_** we __value__ things like uhhhhhhh creativity and other such things our core values are

-- this
+- Honesty
-- is
+- Respect
-- a
+- Dedication
-- list of values
+- Perseverance

 ## The Crew!
 <hr>